Managing by Network

 Managing by Network is a live, six-month, 18-webinar course held virtually from January to June.
 The course focuses on 22 competencies related to partnership and community collaboration.

 Our teaching style encourages participants to take an active role in webinar discussions.
 Participants build skills and knowledge that can be applied immediately to their position responsibilities.
-Participants will spend 2 hours a week in a live webinar, interspersed with 5 Study Hall weeks with optional learning activities.
+Participants will spend 2 hours a week in a live webinar, interspersed with 5 Self-Study weeks with optional learning activities.
+There is also an optional Orientation/Tech Test.

 Managing by Network alumni include representatives from BLM, DOD, DON, EPA, FAA, NOAA, NPS, USACE, USBR, USGS, USDA FS, USDA NRCS, USFWS, and employees of states, counties, and nonprofits.